nullist0/green-04/README.md

 ## For User
 You can read about User Manual in Documetation folder.

+## For Development
+You can read about Development Manual in Documentation folder.

 ## License
 We used OpenSource Softwares, so noticed licenses of softwares in NOTICE.
 And our software is licensed by Apache 2.0. (more information, LICENSE).

-## Development
-You can read about Development Manual in Documentation folder.